hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 For example, the profile [AU Core Medication](StructureDefinition-au-core-medication.html) requires support for the following terminology choices `Medication.code.coding` defined in [AU Base Medication](https://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-medication.html) to support [Australian Medication](https://healthterminologies.gov.au/fhir/ValueSet/australian-medication-1) and [PBS Item Codes](https://build.fhir.org/ig/hl7au/au-fhir-base//ValueSet-pbs-item.html) as indicated by flagging *Must Support* on those two terminology slices.

 When claiming conformance to the AU Core Medication profile:
-- AU Core Responders **SHALL** correctly populate `Medication.code.coding` with either a code from [Australian Medication](https://healthterminologies.gov.au/fhir/ValueSet/australian-medication-1) or [PBS Item Codes](https://build.fhir.org/ig/hl7au/au-fhir-base//ValueSet-pbs-item.html), or both, if a coded value is known.
+- AU Core Responders **SHALL** correctly populate `Medication.code.coding` with codes from [Australian Medication](https://healthterminologies.gov.au/fhir/ValueSet/australian-medication-1) and [PBS Item Codes](https://build.fhir.org/ig/hl7au/au-fhir-base//ValueSet-pbs-item.html) if both coded values are known, or from either if only one is known, or from another terminology if neither is known but a code is available, or text only if no coded value is known.
 - AU Core Requesters **SHALL** accept a Medication resource without error if `Medication.code.coding` is present and containing any valid value.
 A valid value may be text, or may be a code from [Australian Medication](https://healthterminologies.gov.au/fhir/ValueSet/australian-medication-1) or [PBS Item Codes](https://build.fhir.org/ig/hl7au/au-fhir-base//ValueSet-pbs-item.html), or both, or some other code.

-Systems **MAY** populate and accept other code systems but this is not a requirement of AU Core.
+Systems **MAY** populate and accept concepts from other value sets but this is not a requirement of AU Core.

 ### Missing Data